Assisted Living Facility in St Peter, MN

 A helping hand that’s there when you need it.

-When the effects of aging or chronic illness make daily living activities a challenge and threaten to diminish independence, assisted living at Benedictine Living Community–St. Peter can help.
+When the effects of aging or chronic illness make daily living activities a challenge and threaten to diminish independence, assisted living at Benedictine Court can help.
 Our teams provide respectful, dignified care based on individual needs and preferences, with the goal of empowering each resident’s maximum level of independence.

-Our St. Peter, MN, community offers a variety of well-appointed assisted living apartments that provide the comforts of home without any of the worry.
+Our Benedictine Court community in St. Peter, MN offers a variety of well-appointed assisted living apartments that provide the comforts of home without any of the worry.

 All the while, a professional staff of nurses and other qualified caregivers personalize services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
 Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.
 With assisted living at Benedictine, you can continue to enjoy independence, while also giving yourself and your family the priceless gift of peace of mind.